mindsdb/mindsdb/mindsdb/integrations/handlers/neuralforecast_handler/README.md

 # Are there any other noteworthy aspects to this handler?
 The default configuration will use AutoNHITs, which automatically searches for the best network architecture and hyperparameters.
 However, this can take a long time.
-If users specify a very low training time, the model will switch to NHITS with sensible default parameters instead of searching with AutoNHITS.
+If users specify a very low training time (below 0.1), the model will switch to NHITS with sensible default parameters instead of searching with AutoNHITS.
 While this is much faster, it is less accurate.

 # Any directions for future work in subsequent versions of the handler?